 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees, as appropriate.
 In addition, in 1998, the Board of Directors formed a Non-Officer Stock Option Committee to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options to employees who are not executive officers of the Company.
-In March 2015, the Board of Directors delegated the authority to grant options under the 2010 Plan to Mr. Davis and Mr. Baity, acting together.
+In July 2018, the Board of Directors delegated the authority to grant options under the 2010 Equity Incentive Plan, as amended, to Mr. Davis and Mr. Kim, acting together.
 The purpose of this delegation of authority is to enhance the flexibility of option administration within the Company and to facilitate the timely grant of options to non-management employees, particularly new employees, within specified limits approved by the Board of Directors.
-Specific authority of the Non-Officer Stock Option Committee is specified at least once every quarter, but, generally, it may not grant options in excess of 100,000 shares to any one employee.
-Typically, as part of its oversight function, the Compensation Committee will review on a quarterly basis the list of grants made by the subcommittee.
-During fiscal 2015, the subcommittee exercised its authority to grant options to purchase an aggregate of 2,042,000 shares to non-officer employees, including an aggregate of 690,000 year-end refresher grants delegated by the Compensation Committee.
+The authority of the Non-Officer Stock Option Committee is specified at least once every quarter, but, generally, it may not grant options in excess of 100,000 shares to any one employee.
+Typically, as part of its oversight function, the Compensation Committee will review on a quarterly basis the list of grants made by the committee.
+During fiscal 2018, the subcommittee exercised its authority to grant options to purchase an aggregate of 3,634,351 shares to non-officer employees, including an aggregate of 2,031,351 biannual refresher options grants delegated by the Compensation Committee.

 Historically, the Compensation Committee has met at one or more meetings held during the first quarter of the year to discuss and make recommendations to the Board of Directors for annual compensation adjustments, annual bonuses, annual equity awards, and new performance objectives.
 However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the effectiveness of the Company's compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
 For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to it by the Chief Executive Officer.
 In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which recommends to the Board of Directors any adjustments to his compensation as well as awards to be granted.
-For all executives, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, executive stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation levels, compensation surveys, and recommendations of any compensation consultant, if applicable.
+For all executives, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, executive stock ownership information, company stock performance data, analyses of historical executive compensation levels and current companywide compensation levels, compensation surveys, and recommendations of compensation consultants, if applicable.

-The specific determinations of the Compensation Committee with respect to executive compensation for fiscal 2015 are described in greater detail in the Compensation Discussion and Analysis section of this proxy statement.
+The specific determinations of the Compensation Committee with respect to executive compensation for fiscal 2018 are described in greater detail in the Compensation Discussion and Analysis section of this proxy statement.